PriyaDevNow/The-Cobalt-Building-London/README.md

 ### **1. Strategy**

-- Teh strtaegy was to build an aesthetically pleasing, evocative, easy-to-read and dependable website that delivers clear information about the Cobalt Building and Bridgewater Square, emphasizing the attributes of the Cobalt Building and the development of the area from a natural to a built environment.
+- The strtaegy was to build an aesthetically pleasing, evocative, easy-to-read and dependable website that delivers clear information about the Cobalt Building and Bridgewater Square, emphasizing the attributes of the Cobalt Building and the development of the area from a natural to a built environment.
 Each page must be meaningfully portrayed with concise writing and images of historical maps, photos and modern icons.
 - The solidity of the current building and authenticity of the area’s rich history are carried through the entire website with the use of consistent and neat design, graphics, precise wording and colour.
 There is no discrepancy between the website representation and when the user physically visits the Cobalt Building.
 - Mobile responsiveness is an essential feature required for this website.